 Binge eating can make it difficult to rest effectively, according to Wilfley.
 You might have trouble falling asleep and may wake up during the night out of discomfort, thirst, or acid reflux.
 Chronic acid reflux, or GERD, is common in people who binge-eat over a long period of time.
 (These are silent signs of reflux you might ignore.)

 “Binges are set up by your brain,” says Elyse Resch, a registered dietitian and co-author of the book Intuitive Eating.
 According to Resch, food binges are likely caused from food restriction or as a rebound from dieting deprivation.

 Binge eating to the point of discomfort more than once a week for over three months could signal a condition.
 In 2013, the American Psychological Association recognized binge eating disorder (BED) as an official psychiatric condition.
-It’s the most common eating disorder and may affect 3.5 percent of American adults.
+It’s the most common eating disorder and may affect up to 3.5 percent of American adults.
 If you think you might have BED, talk to your doctor about helpful resources.